CN164/pos_chicken_backend/README.md

 Just  `docker-compose up -d` and you are ready to go!

-Do `docker-compose up -d --build` if you edit something.
+Do `docker-compose up --build` if you edit something.